Glossary · AI from A to Z

 Claude

 Anthropic's AI assistant.
 Available in several versions: Claude Haiku (fast, cheap), Claude Sonnet (balanced), Claude Opus (most capable).
-Known for strong language capabilities, long context length (200,000+ tokens), and a focus on safety and honesty.
-Daniel pivoted here from Gemini in the autumn of 2025.
+Known for strong Swedish skills, long context length (200,000+ tokens), and a focus on safety and honesty.
+Daniel pivoted to this from Gemini in the fall of 2025.

 Claude Code

 Anthropic's agent tool for developers.
-Runs in the terminal, can read and write files, run code, search the web, and carry out complex multi-step tasks.
-It's what built Polaris.
+Runs in the terminal, can read and write files, run code, search the web, and perform complex multi-step tasks.
+This is what built Polaris.

 Completion

-The response a language model generates.
+The response generated by a language model.
 When you send a prompt, the model returns a completion.
 Also called "generation" or "output".

 Context collapse

-When an AI model "forgets" important information from early in a long conversation — it prioritises the most recent content.
-Practical problem: if your system prompt or key instructions are far back and the conversation is long, the model may behave inconsistently.
+When an AI model "forgets" important information from earlier in a long conversation — it prioritizes the most recent parts.
+Practical problem: if your system prompt or important instructions are far back and the conversation is long, the model may behave inconsistently.

 Data retention